nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 insert into a_b_c(b,c) values (3, 2);
 insert into a_b_c(b,c) values (3, 3);</pre>

-Now, you can easily see there are some &#8216;duplicate&#8217; rows in this table, but no two rows actually have the same tuple `{b, c}`.
-That&#8217;s why this is a bit more difficult to solve.
+Now, you can easily see there are some 'duplicate' rows in this table, but no two rows actually have the same tuple `{b, c}`.
+That's why this is a bit more difficult to solve.

-### Queries that don&#8217;t work
+### Queries that don't work

-If you group by two columns together, you&#8217;ll get various results depending on how you group and count.
+If you group by two columns together, you'll get various results depending on how you group and count.
 This is where the IRC user was getting stumped.
 Sometimes queries would find some duplicates but not others.
 Here are some of the things this person tried:

 <pre>select b, c, count(*) from a_b_c
 group by b, c
 having count(distinct b &gt; 1)
    or count(distinct c &gt; 1);</pre>

-This query returns every row in the table, with a `COUNT(*)` of 1, which seems to be wrong behavior, but it&#8217;s actually not.
+This query returns every row in the table, with a `COUNT(*)` of 1, which seems to be wrong behavior, but it's actually not.
 Why?
 Because the `> 1` is inside the `COUNT()`.
-It&#8217;s pretty easy to miss, but this query is actually the same as
+It's pretty easy to miss, but this query is actually the same as

 <pre>select b, c, count(*) from a_b_c
 group by b, c
 having count(1)
    or count(1);</pre>

 Why?
 Because `(b > 1)` is a boolean expression.
-That&#8217;s not what you want at all.
+That's not what you want at all.
 You want

 <pre>select b, c, count(*) from a_b_c
 group by b, c